 Related to this, consider the following true stories:

 The “Honest” Global Chief Investment Officer

-Once while having a private dinner with a Global Chief Investment Officer, I asked why the first few sections of his team’s glossy monthly advise and commentary publication were becoming more and more short-term trade and active manager oriented, especially based on the fact that he had most of his personal money index funds.
+Once while having a private dinner with a Global Chief Investment Officer, I asked why the first few sections of his team’s glossy monthly advice and commentary publication were becoming more and more short-term trade and active manager oriented, especially based on the fact he had previously told me most of his personal money was in index funds.

 After a little wine, he admitted that most of the pieces would likely not add value and that some were quite risky.

 He then said this:

 “Keep in mind that I get paid to publish ideas that we can sell for a profit.
 If I don’t, the brokers and management complain.
 I then could lose my job.”

 “I learned a long time ago that it pays to feed the Street.”